-On 17 January 2013, the 49% non-controlling shareholder of a Company's subsidiary Beijing HollyBridge System Integration Company Limited (the "Beijing HollyBridge") injected additional share capital into Beijing HollyBridge amounting to RMB30,380,000 (approximately HK\$37,880,000) being the amount attributable to the percentage of share capital held by it.
-The Group is required to inject the additional share capital of amount RMB31,620,000 (approximately HK\$39,525,000) on a pro rata basis into Beijing HollyBridge within two years without having to dilute its shareholding and profit sharing ratio in Beijing HollyBridge.
-The Directors have represented that they had agreed to inject the additional share capital within two years.
+On 17 January 2013, the 49% non-controlling shareholder of a Company's major subsidiary Beijing HollyBridge System Integration Company Limited (the "Beijing HollyBridge") injected additional share capital into Beijing HollyBridge amounting to RMB30,380,000 (approximately HK\$37,880,000) being the amount attributable to the percentage of share capital held by it.
+The Group is required to inject the additional share capital of RMB31,620,000 (approximately HK\$39,735,000) on a pro rata basis into Beijing HollyBridge within two years without having to dilute its shareholding and profit sharing ratio in Beijing HollyBridge.
+The directors have represented that they had agreed to inject the additional share capital within two years.
 The consolidated financial statements have been prepared on the basis that such capital injection will be made within two years and, accordingly, there are no changes of shareholding percentage and profit sharing ratio in Beijing HollyBridge.
-If the Group fails to inject the additional share capital in Beijing HollyBridge within the prescribed period, Beijing HollyBridge shall cease to be accounted for as a subsidiary and the consolidated financial statements will have to be restated accordingly.
+If the Group fails to inject the additional share capital in Beijing HollyBridge within the prescribed period, the Group's interest in Beijing HollyBridge will be diluted and will constitute a deemed disposal of a subsidiary in the Group.
+The Group's interest in Beijing HollyBridge shall be accounted for as investment in an associate upon and after completion of the deemed disposal.
+As a result, the consolidated financial statements will have to be restated accordingly.

 HLM CPA Limited

 Certified Public Accountants

 Ho Pak Tat

-Practising Certificate Number: P05215 Hong Kong
+Practising Certificate Number: P05215

+Hong Kong